 You will find a number of parks in the area as well.
 At Brunswick Nature Park in Town Creek, NC you can hike or bike the more than 900 acres.
 You can take your kayak or canoe and enjoy the day plying its waters.
 Another large park you will enjoy is Ev-Henwood Nature Preserve which is administered by UNCW.
 You can explore its 10 miles of hiking trails, wander the banks of Town Creek, enjoy educational displays and find the old tar kiln on the property.
 Sturgeon/Mill Creek Water Access Park in Leland, NC is the town's first water access site and is made up of more than 28 acres of wetlands and uplands.
 This park is another great place to put your kayak or canoe in the water and enjoy the scenery as you paddle.
 More parks and plans for expansion as well as new amenities are in the works.

-By the summer of 2013 the Town of Leland will complete the first phase of the Sturgeon Creek Environmental Education Park.
+In the summer of 2013 the Town of Leland completed the first phase of the Sturgeon Creek Environmental Education Park.
 This park, made possible by a grant from the NC Department of Environmental and Natural Resources' Division of Coastal Management water access program, will include public parking, canoe and kayak launch, dock suitable for fishing, an outdoor classroom and the conversion of an existing building into an environmental education center.
 The park will provide access to Eagles Island, which groups have been working to designate and protect as a natural conservation area.
 Twelve endangered species exist within Sturgeon Creek and Eagles Island, and this park provides unprecedented access to the area.